 Xioami does it the same way.
 You will need to hit the “+” button beside the compose window.
 From here, you will select the “Timed” option to schedule your message.
 If you cannot find a scheduling option on your Android device by either of these methods, you can do a simple Google search and you will find if your OEM supports it or not.
 Or you can just use any of the above-mentioned apps to schedule messages.

 Note: If your Samsung device has not been updated to One UI, you can find the scheduling SMS feature by clicking on the three-dot menu at the right in the messages app.

 Schedule Text Messages on Android With Ease

 I cannot tell you how many times I have used this feature to save myself.
 The human brain (at least mine) has a tendency of forgetting things when it’s the right time.
-Use this app to solve the forgetting problem and schedule your text messages to deliver them on time.
+Use this app to solve the forgetfulness problem and schedule text messages on Android to deliver them on time.
 Similary, you can also learn how to schedule messages on WhatsApp.
 Share with us your stories, when you forgot to send someone an important message at the right time.
 Also let us know if you know a better app which does the same but is not on the list, in the comment section below.